 Data analysis and parameter estimation

 Having measured a gravitational wave, it is a difficult task to work out the properties of its source system.
-It is computationally expensive to analyse the data, so it is important to have efficient codes.
 There are a number of techniques used for estimating the parameters of the gravitational waves, such as Markov-chain Monte Carlo.
 Most of my time is spent working as part of LIGO’s Parameter Estimation group on inferring the properties of compact binary coalescences.
+I have been involved in the analysis of all of the signals detected by LIGO so far, and led the analysis of GW170104.

 Having detected a gravitational wave, it would be exciting to find an electromagnetic counterpart.
 Working out where to point telescopes in time for there still to be something to see is difficult.
-I’ve been recently working on determining how well we can locate gravitational-wave sources on the sky.
+I have studied how well we can locate gravitational-wave sources on the sky.

 We need models for the waveforms, but we are not certain of their exact form.
-I am currently working on a way of including our uncertainty in the waveforms into our parameter-estimation codes.
+I have investigated how to include our uncertainty in the waveforms into our parameter-estimation codes.

 One of the main sources of gravitational waves for eLISA will be extreme-mass-ratio (EMR) events.
 These form when a compact object, such as a neutron star or stellar mass black hole, orbits close to the massive black hole found in the centre of a galaxy.
 As the compact object orbits, it generates gravitational waves.
 These carry away energy and momentum, making the orbit shrink, as well as encoding information about the shape of the spacetime background.